marcelorodrigo/developerbar/README.md

 ### About

-Now updated to work with Kohana 3.3
+Now updated to work with Kohana 3.3.1

-Developer Bar displays useful debug information about your Kohana 3.2 Application for us (developers!).
-This module is originally based on "Kohana Debug Toolbar" <http://pifantastic.com/kohana-debug-toolbar/> for Kohana v2.3 (by Aaron Forsander).
+Developer Bar displays useful debug information about your Kohana Application This module is originally based on "Kohana Debug Toolbar" <http://pifantastic.com/kohana-debug-toolbar/> for Kohana v2.3 (by Aaron Forsander).

 ### Usage